EmanueleCuzzocrea/KUKA_iiwa_14_Visual_Servoing/README.md

 - **Object Detection**: The circular object was successfully detected in the camera feed using blob detection, and the processed image was republished with the detected object highlighted.
 - **Look-at-point Control**: The robot successfully aligned its camera with the ArUco marker, demonstrating effective use of the vision-based control node.
-- **Dynamic Control**: The dynamic vision-based controller effectively tracked reference velocities, while showing at the same time consistent alignment of the robot's camera with the moving marker.
+- **Dynamic Control**: The dynamic vision-based controller effectively tracked reference velocities, while showing at the same time consistent alignment of the robot's camera with the marker.

 Thank you!